LytixDev/metagen/docs/bytecode_vm.md

 - Simplicity
 - Easy to extend
 - Interop with compiler internals
+- Move most of the complexity to the bytecode generator.

 ## Bytecode:

 Layout:
-- Setup of global variables
+- Setup code for global variables
 - Main function
 - Every other function

-Todo:
-- Args
+Bytecode generator todo:
+- Fix passing args to function calls
-- Struct member padding
+- Struct member padding ?
 - Struct member access (load and store)
 - Global variables

 ## VM: